ajjajjajjajj/dsa4264-lta-geospatial/Technical Report.md

 merged_df_sorted
 ```

-**`## Section 4: Findings`**
+## Section 4: Findings

-**`### 4.1 Results`**
+### 4.1 Results

-Based on our final analysis we came out with the following recommendation for existing routes

-We realised that our most of the bus routes identified tend to be run through the heartlands of

-We identify the top 8 bus routes with the highest weighted average score for further analysis on the bus route’s ridership and note down the recommendations derived from the ridership analysis.
+Based on our final analysis, we identify the top 8 bus routes with the highest weighted average score for further analysis on the bus route’s ridership and note down the recommendations derived from the ridership analysis.

 | **Rank** | **Bus Service** | **MRT Line**   | **Max Consecutive Segments** | **Weighted Average Score** | **Weekday Percentage Exceed** | **Weekend Percentage Exceed** | **Recommendation** |
 |----------|------------------|----------------|------------------------------|----------------------------|-------------------------------|-------------------------------|--------------------|